mayadata-io/culture/PLEDGE.md

 48. AV Rahul, signed the pledge on 30-July-2019.
 49. Raj Babu Das, signed the pledge on 31-July-2019.
 50. Anupriya Gupta,signed the PLOW pledge on 31-July-2019
+51. Aditya, signed the PLOW pledge on 31-July-2019.